 After a bac + 5 research in right private in Bordeaux, Elsa Gody does not find, as she says herself " his cup of tea Among the law courses offered to him.
 After an internship in Bergerac where she is from, at Maître Biraben's, she does " just to see That she finally decides to pursue studies in the history of art.

-It's up to Sorbonne then at the school of Louvre that she does her apprenticeship, and then begins as trainee at Artcurial.
+It's up to Sorbonne then at the school of Louvre that she does her apprenticeship, and then begins as intern at Artcurial.
 "On weekends, I had the gallery of contemporary art that the auction house of the Champs Elysées roundabout still had at the time", can devote the days of the week to his studies.
 Elsa Gody then makes her internship, after getting the auctioneer entrance contest, at Master's Frederic Laurent of Rummel , where she spent 6 years valuing and selling objects from the region. .
 Today, she occupies the position of authorized auctioneer and is in charge, in pairs, of classic and current sales in Chartres.

 A treasure, not only on TV